 Wear your SPF!

 If I can give you one piece of advice, it is to wear sunscreen, as the saying from Baz Luhrmann goes.
 It is so important to use sunscreen, with an SPF rating of 30 or higher, in the summer months.
 It helps to protect your skin from some harmful rays, and can help to avoid getting sunburn or aggravating any skin conditions that you have.
 For instance, a trigger for rosacea is sunlight, which there is plenty of in summer.
+Not only that but contrary to popular belief, it can make conditions like eczema worse when exposure is excessive, and the last thing you want is for you or your kids to be itchy and miserable even if scratch mittens are as cute as they are effective!
 So wearing sunscreen can be like a preventative rosacea treatment.
 Even if you have sunscreen on, it is best to avoid being out in the sun for too long, especially right in the middle of the day.
 In fact, due to the improvement in pollution levels because of lockdown, the UV rays are stronger than ever!
 So be safe in the sun.

 Drink plenty of water

 During the heat of the summer, lots of body heat and sweat will leave you, which if not replenished, can leave you feeling quite dehydrated.
 When you don’t have enough water in your body, you can feel hungry, sluggish, and your body won’t function as it should.
 That is why it is so important to keep drinking a lot of water, and eat foods that are full of water too.
 Foods like cucumber, celery, citrus fruits, melon, and berries are all good examples.
 They can even be added to your glass of water for a little extra flavouring if needed.
 You can get more water in by freezing your drinks, and munching on ice if you prefer.
 Then you can keep cool, but be hydrated too.